 Some herbicides are specific to particular groups of plants, while others are "broad-spectrum".
-Careful targeting of the right herbicide for the right species at the right time of year reduces the amount of herbicide used, saves money and time, increases the efficacy of the treatment and reduces the chance of herbicide coming into contact with non-target vegetation.
+Careful targeting of the right herbicide for the right species at the right time of year reduces the amount of herbicide used, saves money and time, increases the efficacy of the treatment, and reduces the chance of herbicide coming into contact with non-target vegetation.

 Herbicide application is useful following removal of all tree and other perennial species that have the ability to regenerate from root fragments, whenever it was not possible to remove all plant fragments.
-Herbicide use should be limited to localized applications rather than foliar applications to eliminate the possibility of drift and impacts to neighboring desirable vegetation.
-Obviously, herbicides must always be applied in accordance with state and federal law, i.e.: in accordance with the product usage label or a PCA Recommendation for use.
+Herbicides must always be applied in accordance with state and federal law, i.e.: in accordance with the product usage label or a PCA Recommendation for use.